harshilshah4251/obsidian_backup/Personal/Book Notes/Skin in the game.md

 #### Summary + Notes
 - The knowledge we get in "contact with the earth" (real world testing), is far superior than that obtained through reasoning.
+- Societies are run by risk-takers not risk-transferors.
 -